mredenti/PowerCapping/applications/fall3d/hpccm/README.md

 # Docker/Singularity container specification files with Nnvidia HPCCM

-Below you can find the instructions to generate the Singularity definition file for Fall3d targeting the Leonardo and Thea supercomputers
+Below you can find the instructions to generate the Singularity definition file for Fall3d targeting the Leonardo and Thea clusters.
 **Leonardo**

 ```shell